About the Rory and Elizabeth Brooks Doctoral College

 - Facilitate PGRs' contribution to research within GDI, the School, and University.

-Dr Admos Chimhowu, Brooks Fellow and Deputy Director of the Doctoral College
+Dr Admos Chimhowu, Director of the Doctoral College

 The Rory and Elizabeth Brooks Doctoral College offers an exciting new home for rigorous research training in the field of global development.
 Students develop skills under the supervision of world leading researchers who continue to challenge and shape the way we think about and work to make global development work better for all.
 All post-graduate researchers can expect to work in a vibrant research community where their ideas and work are constantly challenged and critiqued through workshops, master classes, seminars and informal discussions–most of which are student-led.
 They gain a rounded set of research skills, policy knowledge and attitudes that mould them into researchers with purpose- making a difference as academics, government, the private sector and leading NGOs.